What are Events?

 - An event can be positioned within sequence flow or attached at the boundary of an activity.

-- An event can interrupt current process execution or not.
+- An event can interrupt the current process execution or not.

 - Some types of events can start a parallel, event-based sub-process.